pomme-clic/s-money-documentation/docs/docs/accounts/virtualiban.md

 More information regarding this endpoint in the [API reference](/api/Core)

+Obtain a VIBAN and its ID by using the following End Point :

 <Endpoint apiUrl="/v2.0/virtual-ibans" path="/api/v2.0/virtual-ibans/{AccountId}" method="post"/>

+Retrieve the account informations of a defined VIBAN ID.

 <Endpoint apiUrl="/v2.0/virtual-ibans" path="/api/v2.0/virtual-ibans/{virtualIbanId}" method="get"/>

-Soon, an API to get the operations received on a particular VIBAN.
+Soon, an API to get the operations received on a particular VIBAN ID.

-VIBAN is available into the SEPA and Instant Payment operation details :
+VIBAN ID is available into the SEPA and Instant Payment operation details :

-For instant Payment : <Endpoint apiUrl="/v2.0/users" path="/api/v2.0/users/{AppUserId}/sctinst/{orderid}" method="get"/>
+For instant Payment : <Endpoint apiUrl="/v2.0/Transfers.InstantPayment" path="/api/v2.0/users/{AppUserId}/sctinst/{orderid}" method="get"/>

-For SEPA transfer :  <Endpoint apiUrl="/v2.0/users" path="/api/v2.0/users/{AppUserId}/sctinst/{orderid}" method="get"/>
+For SEPA transfer :  <Endpoint apiUrl="/v1.1/users" path="/api/v1.1/users/{AppUserId}/sct/{orderid}" method="get"/>

 <Cta
   context="doc"